Corporate travel trends to watch in 2026

 Promoting company culture amongst remote teams

-With the recovery of the business travel sector, many companies who went remote during the pandemic are recognizing the importance of in-person interactions to promote company culture, and also give employees a sense of belonging.
+Many companies who went remote during the pandemic called back employees to the office, recognizing the importance of in-person interactions to promote company culture, and also give employees a sense of belonging.
 In-person meetings help employee engagement and retention, which have been impacted by the transition to remote work.

 The desire for connection has also contributed to the need for smaller meetings with companies trying to find ways to foster human connection that can be missing in a remote environment.
 In fact, 9 out of 10 business travelers will agree that in-person collaboration is fundamental for cultivating relationships both with customers and colleagues.
 This is where you will see a rise in the demand for informal meeting spaces, which inspire creativity thanks to an inviting atmosphere.